airyhq/airy/docs/docs/concepts/architecture.md

 of the [Chat Plugin](sources/chat-plugin.md).

-Having that in mind, these are the docker containers – or the `Airy apps` – which run as part of the Airy Core Platform:
+Having that in mind, these are the docker containers – or the `Airy apps` – which run as part of Airy Core:

 ## Sources